oh-jinwoo94/gkm-align/README.md

 If you wish to align regions that are excluded in the input syntenic regions, you can manually add the relevant syntenic region to the `.to_align` file.

 # Other
+## Generating gkm-SVM genome background models for repeat masking.

+# Future
-Although this README is sufficient for running gkm-align, it will be updated with additional information.
+Although this README is sufficient for running gkm-align, it will be updated with additional information by request.
 Future updates will include, but are not limited to, instructions on the following:

 - Generating quantitative catalogs of conserved enhancers annotated with various gapped-kmer-based conservation scores (provided in the [gkm-align website](https://beerlab.org/gkmalign/) under the "Tables of orthologous human/mouse enhancers..." section; e.g., [embryonic brain](https://beerlab.org/gkmalign/gkm-align_mapping/DHS_790_hg38_enhancers_h2m_unweighted.tsv)).

-- Generating gkm-SVM genome background models for repeat masking.
 - Generating posterior gkm-SVM kmer-weight files (for generating prediction values ranging from 0-1).
 - Generating gkm-align logo visualization (e.g., [Fig. 5C](https://www.nature.com/articles/s41467-024-50708-z#Fig5) of the manuscript).